SusanSu123/Advanced-CSS-Portfolio/README.md

 - WHEN you click on the images of the applications
 - THEN you are taken to that deployed application
-- WHEN you resize the page or view the site on various screens and devices -THEN you are presented with a responsive layout that adapts to your viewport
+- WHEN you resize the page or view the site on various screens and devices
+- THEN you are presented with a responsive layout that adapts to your viewport

 # Portfolio link: https://susansu123.github.io/Homework-week-2/.